Graduation and Commencement

 Reduced Tuition Program

 Seniors needing no more than two classes with a maximum of 8 semester credits to fulfill all remaining requirements (4 credits for nursing students) may be eligible for the Reduced Tuition Program.
 The credits may fulfill any requirement such as elective, major, minor, general education or overall credits.
 Students may not cross-register under the Reduced Tuition Program.

 To qualify, students must be no more than 8 credits from fulfilling all requirements to graduate including major, general education, elective and 120-credit requirements.
 A maximum of 8 credits may be completed through the Reduced Tuition Program.
 Students who have utilized the Reduced Tuition Program, who wish to take additional credits, can take them only for audit, and will be charged the part-time auditor fee.

 Students petition for the Reduced Tuition Program by completing the Degree Completions Options Petition.
 Mark the “Reduced Tuition Program” checkbox and submit the form to M Center.
 Please allow 10 business days for processing.
-The reduced tuition is $1500 per credit (maximum of 8 credits).
+Refer to Tuition and Fees for details on charges.
 The same policy applies to nursing students with no more than 4 remaining credits.